PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Numerical Study

 \subsection{Synthesized Data}

 \paragraph{Properties of Retentive Data Sets}

-This section evaluates how well \textit{PCA-QS} and \textit{SRS} preserve the statistical structure of high-dimensional data.
+This section evaluates how well \textit{PCA-based Quantile Sampling (PCA-QS)} and \textit{Simple Random Sampling (SRS)} preserve the statistical structure of high-dimensional data.
 Specifically, we examine their ability to retain covariance structure and distributional properties relative to the full dataset.

 We simulate a synthetic dataset with $100{,}000$ samples and 50 features using a block-wise correlated covariance matrix, optionally enhanced with a Gaussian Mixture Model (GMM) to test robustness under multimodal structures.

 PCA-QS is applied with a retention rate of $\delta = 0.05$, using quantile binning over several principal components.
 SRS selects samples uniformly without regard to structure.
 We compare both sampling strategies using geometric and probabilistic distance metrics.
 Technical details of the PCA-QS stratification procedure are provided in the Supplementary material.